Complete Guide to Implementing OpenTelemetry in Go Applications

 • go.opentelemetry.io/otel/trace: This package provides the functionality for managing spans, including adding events and attributes.

 In OpenTelemetry, each span is associated with a request context.
-To add attributes and events to a span, you first need to fetch the span from the context associated with the incoming request.
+To add attributes and events to a span, you first need to fetch the span from the context related to the incoming request.
 You can do this by using:

 span := trace.SpanFromContext(c.Request.Context())